ProjecVirgil/VirgilAI/README.md

 ## IMPORTANT!!
 The project is very young and is in alpha, indeed missing a good code, there are a lot of bugs or problem and the AI working principle in Italian expect for the part of AI, also the assistant is personalize only via code (for now). 🐛

-There are different  path to modify and where is necesarry modify with the correct path 🛣️

-- file TurnTheLight.py (Moduls,Theligh) line 10
-- file WhatsIs.py (Moduls,TheWeather) line 11
-- file SendCommand.py (Moduls,ChooseCommand) line 28

 The api for GPT is almost free but is necessary inser the credit/debit card (sorry i now is annoying) 💸